 In January 1997, Vicki re-joined and graduated from the Academy just before she turned 48 years old.
 “It was tough as this was before ‘direct entry’ and before they had anyone else of that age defy the odds and return to work.
 At that time, I was told that if I failed any part of the course I was to be dismissed immediately – imagine the pressure.
 I knew I would make a great police officer once I got to the other side and I appreciated the equal opportunity the second time around of being trained alongside the men.
 After I graduated, I joined the Union and eventually became a union representative playing a role in promoting women in the job.”

-Vicki retired from WA Police in March 2015 from the position of Prosecutor at Joondalup.
+Vicki retired from the WA Police Force in March 2015 from the position of Prosecutor at Joondalup.

 “Life was never meant to be easy.
 I battled, I fought, I survived and am a better person for it all.
 To all those women now in the job, I am proud to say that I helped pave the way for today’s better time.”